opentx/opentx.github.io/downloads.md

 ### OpenTX 2.2 branch

 Latest OpenTX major version with added support for the FrSky Horus and Taranis Q X7 radios.
 Please read [this page](http://www.open-tx.org/2017/05/30/opentx-2.2.0) for more details about other changes.
-As usual with each major release a new sound pack is needed information is on the page.
+As usual with each major release new sound packs are needed, information is on the page.

 <ul class="posts">